marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 ✅ Strengths:

-- people (aka your employees) will not be able to (easily) read into user's data
+- people (aka your employees) will not be able to (easily) read into users data
 - **you can store your backups as plain dumps and they are still fairly safe**
 - backup/restore operations are easy if you know the encryption key